Physician-scientist: Impact

-Physician-scientists are a particularly productive research cohort contributing to biomedical innovation, discovering life saving therapies, and developing disease prevention strategies.
+Physician-scientists are a particularly productive research cohort contributing to biomedical innovation, discovering life-saving therapies, and developing disease prevention strategies.
 Physician-scientists only make up 1.5% of the biomedical workforce, yet according to the PSW, they account for 37% of Nobel Laureates in Physiology or Medicine from 1990 to 2014, and over the last 30 years of the Lasker Awards, 41% of the Basic Awards and 65% of the Clinical Awards have gone to physician-scientists.

-Career and Workforce
+Career and workforce

 Most physician-scientists are employed by universities and medical schools, or by research institutions such as the National Institutes of Health.
 As of 2014, the NIH counted around 9,000 NIH-funded physician-scientists; this count does not include those whose work is funded by sources other than the NIH—typically meaning those who work in industry, such as at pharmaceutical companies or medical device companies.

 At many medical schools, physician-scientist faculty are expected to obtain significant fractions of their nominal salary in the form of competitive research grants, which are also requirements for the award of tenure.
 This "up or out" system has been described as developed for a primarily male workforce with homemaker wives, incompatible with the work-life balance needs of the current workforce.
 Uncertainty about stable careers in academic medicine and the long initial training phase are often cited as concerns by aspiring entrants to the field.
 Data from the NIH on physician-scientist grant awardees suggests that women and minorities are often underrepresented in the population, even in fields like veterinary science where the majority of students are women.

 The American Physician Scientists Association (APSA) is a professional association dedicated to physician-scientists, founded in 2003.
 APSA has worked to identify and remove barriers thus improving the retention of physician-scientists in academic research.
-Transitioning through early career stages of resident to fellow to junior faculty is the leakiest part of the physician-scientist pathway.
-The major reasons for leaving research include the inability to obtain research funding, disparities in salaries between research track physician-scientists and full-time clinicians, and increased financial obligations during this time of life.
+Transitioning through the early career stages of a resident to fellow to junior faculty is the leakiest part of the physician-scientist pathway.
+The major reasons for leaving research include the inability to obtain research funding, disparities in salaries between research track physician-scientists and full-time clinicians, and increased financial obligations during this time.
 Therefore, early career awards are the best target for new funding opportunities.

-During the COVID-19 pandemic, there has been an unprecedented delay and drop in research productivity due to halted studies, reduction of research time to prioritize COVID-19 related clinical duties and diminished funding opportunities by private foundations as a result of revenue loss due to the pandemic.
+During the COVID-19 pandemic, there has been an unprecedented delay and drop in research productivity due to halted studies, reduction of research time to prioritize COVID-19 related clinical duties, and diminished funding opportunities by private foundations as a result of revenue loss due to the pandemic.
 These challenges have weakened the physician-scientist workforce further.

 The American Society for Clinical Investigation introduced Young Physician-Scientist Awards in 2013 to support productive early-career researchers.